cosmos/sdk-tutorials/b9lab-content/3-main-concepts/05-transactions.md

 txBuilder := txConfig.NewTxBuilder()
 txBuilder.SetMsgs(...) // and other setters on txBuilder
 ```

+## Signing Transactions

+Every message in a transaction must be signed by the addresses specified by its `GetSigners`.
+The SDK currently allows signing transactions in two different ways:

+* `SIGN_MODE_DIRECT` (preferred): The most used implementation of the Tx interface is the Protobuf Tx message, which is used in SIGN_MODE_DIRECT, Once signed by all signers, the `body_bytes`, `auth_info_bytes` and signatures are gathered into `TxRaw`, whose serialized bytes are broadcasted over the network.

+* `SIGN_MODE_LEGACY_AMINO_JSON`: The legacy implementation of the Tx interface is the StdTx struct from x/auth.
+The document signed by all signers is `StdSignDoc` which is encoded into bytes using Amino JSON.
+Once all signatures are gathered into StdTx, StdTx is serialized using Amino JSON, and these bytes are broadcasted over the network.
+This method is being deprecated.

 ## Broadcast the Transaction
 Once the transaction bytes are generated and signed there are currently three primary ways of broadcasting it.